marcoalopez/GrainSizeTools/DOCS/_Plot_module.md

 # The plot module: visualizing grain size distributions

-To visualize the grain size distribution there are several methods implemented in the module named ```plot```.
+The plot module allows several visualizations of the grain size distribution.
 All methods of the *plot* module can be invoked by writing ```plot.*```, where * refers to the plot to be used.

 > 👉 If you write ``plot.`` and then press the tab key a menu will pop up with all the methods implemented in the plot module

-The main method is ```plot.distribution()```.
-This method allows to visualize the grain size population through the histogram and/or the kernel density estimate (KDE), as well as the location of the different averages in the distribution (Fig. 7).
+The main method is named ```plot.distribution()``` and it allows to visualize the grain size population through the histogram and/or the kernel density estimate (KDE), as well as the location of the different averages in the distribution (Fig. 7).
 To use it we call this function and pass as an argument the population of grain sizes as follows:

 ```python
 plot.distribution(dataset['diameters'])